-In a rapidly expanding market of SaaS buying options, suppliers are always looking for easier ways to reach their customers.
-By the same token, IT product and service providers want ways to expand their offering and meet customer needs.
-And it goes without saying, customers want to find the best price, with less stress.
+With the rise in cloud computing and a rapidly expanding market of SaaS buying options, suppliers are always looking for easier ways to reach their customers.
+Likewise, IT product and service providers want ways to expand their offerings and meet customer needs.
+And it goes without saying; customers want to find the best value.

-Out of these related business objectives, the reseller market was born.
-What started as a hardware-focused practice has evolved to include the software buying process.
-Many customers turn to resellers to streamline the process and get things done quickly.
-But is a software reseller the best way for you to get what you need?
+Out of these related business objectives, the IT reseller market was born.
+What started as a buying practice focused on hardware products has evolved to include the software buying process.
+As a result, many customers turn to resellers, such as CDW, SHI, Softchoice, and Insight to streamline the process and get things done quickly.
+But is an IT reseller the best way for you to get what you need?

-Certain suppliers like this because it can increase their distribution channels and market reach, while (depending on the agreement) potentially lowering their support burden.
+Some SaaS suppliers only offer their products through IT resellers.
+This approach is a win-win for the supplier and gives them a competitive edge because it increases their distribution channels and market reach while (depending on the agreement) potentially lowering their support burden.

-Resellers like diversifying their portfolio for customers who buy SaaS software, hardware, and peripherals, as it helps them position themselves as a one-stop-shop.
+IT reseller businesses like diversifying their portfolio for customers who buy SaaS software, hardware, and peripherals, as it helps them position themselves as a one-stop shop.

-They position themselves as time-savers, centralizing the process and allowing clients to bundle their needs into a single transaction or account.
-Additionally, value-added resellers (VARS) may offer extra services, such as setup, hardware sales, consulting, or training.
-In some cases, while the license sale might mean a small commission or a wash, their ability to package these licenses with other services can bring in steady revenue.
+They position themselves as time-savers, centralizing the process and allowing customers to bundle their needs into a single transaction or account.
+VARs may offer extra services, such as:

-There are downsides to the software reseller model that can make these arrangements less beneficial to customers.
+While there are many advantages for the SaaS supplier and IT reseller, there are downsides to the software reseller business model that can make these arrangements less beneficial to customers.

-What does a software reseller agreement look like?
+What does an IT reseller agreement look like?

 To understand how the reseller model affects the bottom line for buyers, it helps to understand how the relationship between supplier and reseller works.
 As an affiliate, the software supplier has certain expectations for deals made on its behalf.